stiofanEimeid/graphic-design-services/README.md

 This reward will take the form of a discount on the next purchase of a user who completes a testimonial on a purchased design.

+I would like to include pagination on the profile page or incorporate ajax calls when a user's list of orders/designs becomes too long.

+Additionally, I would also like to give users the option of deleting their profile.

+Finally, I would like to incorporate the ability for users to download images directly by clicking on a button for the sake of convenience.

 ## Technologies Used

 ### Languages